Biden’s Super Tuesday bounce back gives stock futures lift

 Continue Reading Below

-Biden is projected to win the Tennessee, Oklahoma, Virginia, North Carolina and Alabama Democratic presidential primaries, Fox News projects, with polls in the coast-to-coast set of contests starting to close.
+Biden is projected to win Arkansas, Tennessee, Oklahoma, Virginia, North Carolina and Alabama Democratic presidential primaries, Fox News projects, with polls in the coast-to-coast set of contests starting to close.

-Dow futures tacked on over 200 points with the S&P 500 and Nasdaq Composite rising in tandem as of 8:30 p.m.
+Dow futures tacked on well over 200 points with the S&P 500 and Nasdaq Composite rising in tandem as of 8:30 p.m.
 ET.
 The gains follow another volatile and down session for equities, which clipped 785 points off the Dow, or 3 percent, which mirrored the percentage losses for the S&P 500 and the Nasdaq after an emergency rate cut by the Federal Reserve failed to calm investor fears over the spreading coronavirus.

 EMERGENCY RATE BY FED AIMED AT CALMING CORONAVIRUS FEARS